Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Summary and conclusion

-In the framework of the NRQCD, we have investigated the production of heavy quarkonium by inelastic photoproduction and fragmentation processes in heavy-ion collisions at LHC energies.
-The exact treatment is derived by performing a consistent analysis of the terms neglected in going from the accurate expression to the WWA one, which can effectively suppress the WWA errors and naturally weight the contributions from different charged sources.
-And the full partonic kinematics matched with exact treatment is also obtained.
-We presented a comprehensive study for the properties of WWA in heavy quarkonium photoproduction in heavy-ion collisions at LHC energies, by discussing the $Q^{2}$-, $y$-, and $\sqrt{s}$-dependence behaviours of WWA.
-The total cross sections were also calculated to estimate the errors exist in the widely employed photon spectra.
-In the sequel, we calculated the $p_{T}$-dependent cross sections to discuss the relative contributions of photoproduction and fragmentation processes to LO ones.
+In the framework of the NRQCD, we studied the production of heavy quarkonium originating from inelastic photoproduction and fragmentation processes in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies.
+We derived the exact treatment by performing a consistent analysis of the terms neglected in transiting from the exact formula to the WWA one, where the Martin-Ryskin method is adopted to weight the different photon sources, and the BCCKL method is adopted to match the fixed-order and fragmentation contributions.
+The full partonic kinematics matched with the exact treatment were also given.
+By comprehensively discussing the $Q^{2}$-, $y$-, $z$- and $\sqrt{s}$-dependence behaviours of cross sections, we obtained the features of WWA in inelastic heavy quarkonium photoproductions in heavy-ion collisions.
+In order to estimate the errors existing in the widely employed photon spectra, we calculated the total cross sections.
+Meanwhile, the double counting problems and the relative contributions of the ultra-incoherent channel were also discussed.
+Finally, we also calculated the $p_{T}$-dependent cross sections to discuss the contributions of photoproduction and fragmentation processes to the inelastic heavy quarkonium productions.

-The numerical results indicate that the contribution of ultra-incoherent photon emission can not be neglected in the inelastic heavy quarkonium production, it provides the meaningful contributions; it is even larger than the coherent one in $p$-$p$ collisions.
-In addition, the contributions of photoproduction and fragmentation processes are evident in the heavy quarkonium production, especially in the large $p_{T}$ regions; while the fragmentation processes plays a important role, it is even larger than the LO one when $p_{T}>10~\mathrm{GeV}$ in $p$-$p$ collisions.

-Furthermore, the WWA is only effective in very restricted domains, and its error is significance in small $\sqrt{s}$.
-The mentioned equivalent photon spectra generally have the obvious errors.
-And the double counting exists when the different channels are considered simultaneously, this trouble is much more serious in $Pb$-$Pb$ collisions.
-WWA can only be used in the channel of coherent and ordinary-incoherent photon emissions, and is inapplicable in ultra-incoherent photon emission.
-These features permit one to employ the WWA as a roughly approximation (the error is about $10\%$) in $Pb$-$Pb$ collisions, since the coherent contribution is enhanced by $Z_{Pb}^{2}$.
-However WWA can not be used in $p$-$p$ collisions, where the incoherent contribution becomes dominant.
-Indeed, the exact treatment is needed to deal accurately with the inelastic heavy quarkonium photoproduction in heavy-ion collisions at LHC energies.
+We found that the inelastic photoproduction and fragmentation processes provide valuable contributions to the heavy quarkonium production, especially in the large $p_{T}$ regions.
+While the ultra-incoherent photon emission plays very important role in $p$-$p$ collisions, and can also provide the meaningful contribution in $Pb$-$Pb$ collisions; its relative contribution to inelastic heavy quarkonium photoproductions rapidly increases along with the growing quarkonium mass, and begins to dominate the photoproduction processes at large $p_{T}$ ranges.